OpenDriveLab/DriveLM/docs/getting_started.md

 - `DriveLM version-1.0 demo` [Download Link](https://docs.google.com/forms/d/e/1FAIpQLSeX6CR3u-15IV-TKx2uPv1wiKjydjZ__NNW98H4nR5JZtQa2Q/viewform).

+Our demo dataset contains a collection of questions and answers.
+The dataset is divided into two versions:

+- `not_refined_v1_0_train_demo.json`: In this file, questions and answers are not optimized using GPT.
+The answers tend to follow relatively fixed patterns, resulting in straightforward and less diverse responses.

+- `refined_v1_0_train_demo.json`: Unlike the previous file, questions and answers in this version have been optimized using GPT.
+This optimization enhances the diversity of Q&A pairs.
+Consequently, responses are not limited to simple and direct Q&A, but may include richer expressions and content.
 ## Prepare dataset

 Follow the steps [HERE](https://github.com/fundamentalvision/BEVFormer/blob/master/docs/prepare_dataset.md) to prepare nuScenes dataset.
 Using the above code will generate `nuscenes_infos_temporal_{train,val}.pkl`.